Magnetization steps of $J_{1}$ quintets in the hcp lattice: I. Introduction

 \section{I. Introduction}

-The method of magnetization steps (MST's) is a 20 years old technique which gives a direct measure of the exchange constant for antiferromagnetic (AF) magnetic cluster \cite{ShapiraBindilatti}.
-The method has been successfully applied to diluted magnetic semiconductors (DMS) with Rock Salt \cite{Bindilatti,Gratens,Gratens_1}, Zinc Blende \cite{Bindilatti_1}, and Wurtzite crystal structure \cite{GratensZnO,GratensCdMnS}.
+The method of magnetization steps (MSTs) is a 20-year-old technique that provides a direct measure of the exchange constant for antiferromagnetic (AF) magnetic clusters \cite{10.1063/1.1507808}.
+The method has been successfully applied to diluted magnetic semiconductors (DMS) with Rock Salt \cite{PhysRevB.57.7854,XGratens_2000,GRATENS20001519}, Zinc Blende \cite{PhysRevLett.80.5425}, and Wurtzite crystal structures \cite{PhysRevB.69.125209, bib2}.
 Another application of the MST method is to obtain information about the spatial distribution of the magnetic ions over all the cation lattice.
-The method was recently applied to DMS nanoparticles \cite{Rafael}.
-It was found that the magnetic ions are distributed with a higher concentration located near the surface of the nanoparticles.
+This can be performed by comparing the technical saturation value of the magnetization \cite{PhysRevB.30.4021} to predictions given by cluster models.
+The method was recently applied to DMS nanoparticles \cite{C8CP02870B}.
+It was found that the magnetic ions are distributed with a higher concentration near the surface of the nanoparticles.

-The present work is focused on the MST's of AF quintets, composed of five identical magnetic ions, for the hcp cation lattice, in a simple model with only one isotropic AF exchange interaction between nearest neighbors and the Zeeman energy.
-In the next this model is called isotropic $J_{1}$ model.
-The distinction between the nearest neighbors out of the \textbf{c}-plane of the wurtzite structure and the nearest neighbors in the same \textbf{c}-plane is not made \cite{GratensZnO}.
-We have then singles (\textit{S}), pairs (\textit{P}), two types of triplets, open triplet (\textit{OT}) and closed triplet (\textit{CT}), and six types of quartets, the tetrahedron (\textit{Td}), the square (\textit{Sq}), the double triangle (\textit{DT}), the funnel (\textit{F}), the propeller (\textit{Pr}) and the string (\textit{St}) \cite{ShapiraBindilatti}.
-The fields at the MST's of quintets with spin \textit{S} = 1/2, 3/2 and 5/2 have been calculated in the $J_{1}$ model.
-The result has been used to calculated the contribution of the quintet to the ratio between the technical saturation and the true saturation values.
+The present work is focused on the MSTs of AF quintets, which consist of five identical magnetic ions, within the hcp cation lattice.
+We have used a simple cluster model based on only one isotropic AF exchange interaction between nearest neighbors and the Zeeman energy.
+In the next this model is called $J_{1}$ model.
+To simplify the calculation, the distinction between the nearest neighbors out of the \textbf{c}-plane ($J_{1}^{out}$) of the wurtzite structure and the nearest neighbors in the same \textbf{c}-plane ($J_{1}^{in}$) \cite{PhysRevB.69.125209} is not made here.
+The model includes the contribution of the singles (\textit{S}), pairs (\textit{P}), two types of triplets, open triplet (\textit{OT}) and closed triplet (\textit{CT}), and six types of quartets (tetrahedron (\textit{Td}), square (\textit{Sq}), double triangle (\textit{DT}), funnel (\textit{F}), propeller (\textit{Pr}) and string (\textit{St})) \cite{10.1063/1.1507808}.
+Based on the cluster tables given in the supplementary files of Ref.\cite{10.1063/1.1507808}, we have seventeen types of quintets in the $J_{1}$ model.
+The fields at the MSTs of the quintets with individual spin \textit{S} = 1/2, 3/2 and 5/2 have been calculated.
+The expression of the ratio of the technical saturation value to the true saturation value of the magnetization has been determined including the contributions of the clusters up to the quintets.